argoproj/argo-rollouts/docs/best-practices.md

 1. Some people believe that the new state should be 1.3 stable and 1.5 as preview
 1. Some people believe that the new state should be 1.4 stable and 1.5 as preview

-Currently Argo Rollouts follows the first approach, under the assumption that something was really wrong and 1.5 is the hotfix.
+Currently Argo Rollouts follows the first approach, under the assumption that something was really wrong with 1.4 and 1.5 is the hotfix.

 And then let's say that 1.5 has an issue.
 Some people believe that Argo rollouts should "rollback" to 1.3 while other people think it should rollback to 1.4